 When I left the community, I was fearful and anxious about my bold decision to leave, but life has been good.
 I settled into my new accommodation and started working full-time as a reception security guard.
 It was early starts, up at 5am, but I liked the feeling of standing on my own two feet, being able to support my children, and funding my medical studies to practice medicine again in the UK.

-In 2019, I moved to Salford, Manchester, got my own flat and joined Reach North West, which is an organisation for refugee doctors.
-I have now passed my IELTS test with the required band score, started my medical studies for registration with the General Medical Council, passed my PLAB1 medical exam, with my PLAB2 exam due August 2020.
-I am on training in Salford Royal Hospital to be a doctor in the near future.
+In 2019, I moved to Salford, Manchester, got my own flat and joined Reache North West, which is an organisation for refugee doctors.
+I have now passed my IELTS test with the required band score, started my medical studies for registration with the General Medical Council, passed my PLAB1 medical exam, and I have now passed my PLAB2 medical exams, the final thing I needed to do before registering as a doctor in the UK.

 Throughout my time at Emmaus, I felt as though I was among my family members in my home.
 I miss it now that I am living independently.
 I would like to thank the staff at Emmaus Hertfordshire for their generous support and guidance, and to the other companions my message is – never lose hope and never give up.